Consulting on the Inside:

-In this workshop, based on the book, Consulting on the Inside: A Practical Guide for Internal Consultants by Beverly Scott and B. Kim Barnes (ASTD Press, 2011), participants will develop a greater understanding of their role, the consulting process, and how to use specific skills and tools to create an effective and successful internal consulting practice.
+This workshop is based on the book, Consulting on the Inside: A Practical Guide for Internal Consultants, Second Edition, by Beverly Scott and B. Kim Barnes (ASTD Press, 2011).
+You will develop a greater understanding of your role, the consulting process itself, and how to use specific communication skills and tools to create an effective and successful internal consulting practice.

 “We are using Consulting on the Inside as a foundational program for our HR professionals, and it has been very well received by all.
 The program effectively covers the entire process of consulting and has sharpened our internal consulting skills dramatically.”